This chapter explains JijZept's credit calculation.

 How to check credit information

-If you hover the mouse cursor over the "Available Solvers" column in "Dashboard" page, you can obtain information on
+If you can look the "Unit Price" section in "Product" page, you can obtain information on

 extra_credit_per_sec of the solver.

-You can view the credit consumption history of each "product" user in the "Access History" section of JijZept's "Dashboard".
+You can view the credit consumption history of each "product" user in the "Access History" section of JijZept's "Product" Page.